microsoft/azure-pipelines-agent/docs/design/logprocessors.md

 Currently the Worker process will generate an `IList<IStep> steps` base on the job message server send down.
 Each `IStep` contains an `IExecutionContext`, the execution context is the core component which sends final output message (after mask secrets) to the live console circular buffer and permanent log storage in pages.
 In addition, `IExecutionContext` will also send the output message to the `log plugin host` through STDIN.

 In a companion out of proc log processing extensibility point, output can be processed in parallel with our log processing.
 Since not keeping up with stdin can cause it to fail.
-In order to avoid having every plugin to get that right (and to reduce risk), we will create one `log plugin host` which buffers
+In order to avoid having every plugin to get that right (and to reduce risk), we will create one `log plugin host` which buffers STDIN.

+All log plugins are best effort, plugins can't change the result of customer's job.
+Plugin can produce outputs back to user, but it can't log error/warning issues back to job.

 Plugins will be written in net core and loaded in-proc of the `log plugin host`.
 It will not block our live console and log publishing.